svlentink/myhugoblogs/blog.lent.ink/content/post/development-in-dmz.md

 - we keep a history of our container images (which contain the packages)
 - developers need to specify a hash for everything they download without the default package manager
-- the file hashes need to be verify in the build definition of the container (i.e. Dockerfile)
+- the file hashes need to be [verified](https://askubuntu.com/questions/61826/how-do-i-check-the-sha1-hash-of-a-file) in the build definition of the container (i.e. Dockerfile)

 This approach enables developers to be free to develop new services using the tools they want, being accountable for the decisions they make,